ko4gat/github-docs-example/README.md

 ```

 Gthub extends the functionality of Markdown taables to provide more alignment and table cell formatting options. <sup>5</sup>

+-Make note of where the pipe keyboard key is located.

+-It should appear above the enter key, but it may vary based on your keyboard layout.

 ![Pipe Key](https://github.com/ko4gat/github-docs-example/assets/144299220/b5caf8f6-baed-4ab6-8ba7-4d6238d40a67)